alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 ## 4. Run the automated tests

-In your project folder, run `npm test` to run the automated tests, including style linting.
+In your project folder, run `npm test` to run the automated tests, including linting.

 If a test fails, you should check your code for any errors, then fix any tests you need to.